 Map of North American Pole of Inaccessibility

-The North American Pole of Inaccessibility is one of the Big 7 and its location is well documented.
-The earliest record of anyone visiting the PIA belongs to Jerry Penry who documented his visit on 3rd October 2014.
+The North American Pole of Inaccessibility is one of The Seven Poles and its location is well documented.
+The earliest known record of anyone visiting the PIA belongs to Jerry Penry who documented his visit on 3rd October 2014.
 Of course, there’s a chance somebody else will have been in that location at some point in history without knowing its significance.
 However, given the precise location is on a fairly steep side of a gully, surrounded by vegetation, this is probably unlikely.

 This point is accessible on foot and lies in an area of Pine Trees and grassland with some patches of fairly-dense bush.

 The local roads are dirt tracks, but are pretty well maintained.
 Nevertheless, we’d recommend you use a 4×4 to get to the vicinity.

 You will also need a stout pair of walking boots and we’d recommend some thick walking socks, trekking trousers and bug-spray.
 The grassy areas contain some form of plant with burs that dig into your clothing and skin.

 Getting to the North American Pole